elastacloud/spark-excel/README.md

   .option("maxRowCount", 10) // Read only the first 10 records to determine the schema of the data .option("thresholdBytesForTempFiles", 50000000) // Set size limit before temp files are used .option("schemaMatchColumnName", "_isValid") // Write a flag to the '_isValid' column indicating if the records matches the schema
-  .load("/path/to/file.xlsx")
+  .option("evaluateFormulae", "true") // Evaluate the formula in the spreadsheet .load("/path/to/file.xlsx")
 ```